 2018 Turner Prize nomination - Tate Britain Exhibition - Cemetery of Uniforms and Liveries art film, 16 mm, artist Luke Willis Thompson.

-2017 Best Cinematography nomination, World Cinema Int.
+2017 Cinematography nomination, World Cinema Int.
 Film Festival - One in a million short film.

 2016 Sarajevo Talent Campus Alumna - Sarajevo International Film Festival

-2015 Emerging Cinematography Award Nomination by the British Society of Cinematographers
+2015 Emerging Cinematographer Nomination by the British Society of Cinematographers

 2011 Budapest Cinematography Masterclass Scholar